Lene Aanes

 Lene Aanes (born 18 July 1976) is a Norwegian sport wrestler.

+Biography

+Aanes was born on 18 July 1976, and is a daughter of Bjørn Aanes.
+Her brother Fritz Aanes is also an international wrestler.

 She became European Champion in 2003, and has won several medals at the FILA Wrestling World Championships.
 She was World Champion in sumo wrestling in 2000 and in 2001.